roy-ganz/toql_guide/src/4-derive/11-insert.md

 Check [the API](../3-api/4-insert.md) for details.

 ## Default values
-For Selectable fields in a struct that are `None` the default value will be inserted.
+For selectable fields in a struct that are `None` the default value will be inserted.
 If you have not defined a default value in your database you must ensure that the field in the struct can't be `None`.
 This can be done through prior validation.

 ## Insert behaviour
-The insert behaviour depends on the type amd mapping of a field:
+The insert behaviour depends on the type and mapping of a field:

 ```rust
 use toql::prelude::Toql;